yiisoft/db/docs/en/create-command.md

 ]
 ```

+### Query one

-Example 2: Fetching a single row from a table using `Yiisoft\Db\Command\CommandInterface::queryOne()`, return array the first row (in terms of an array) of the query result.
-Null is returned if the query results in nothing.
+Returns a single row of data.
+The return value is an array representing the first row of the query result.
+An `null` is returned if the query results in nothing.

+For example, the following code fetches the first row from the `customer` table:

 ```php
 <?php